Iraq oil security tested as U.S. forces withdraw

 The Iraqi navy took over responsibility this year for guarding Iraq's 35 square-nautical-mile-slice of the Gulf and offshore oil export terminals -- the nation's economic lifeline.

-More than once this past summer, neighboring Iran sent a fast boat into Iraqi Gulf waters, testing its defenses.
+More than once this past summer, neighbouring Iran sent a fast boat into Iraqi Gulf waters, testing its defences.
 Iraqi forces chased the intruders away without escalating tensions.

-Competitive oil development in Iraq, however, could increase friction with Iran, OPEC's No. 2 producer, and lure potential foreign investment away from Iraq's neighbors.
+Competitive oil development in Iraq, however, could increase friction with Iran, OPEC's No. 2 producer, and lure potential foreign investment away from Iraq's neighbours.

 The Iraqis can get by for basic security with the training and equipment they have now, said a U.S. military official involved in trained the Iraqi navy since 2004.